 Click on any photo to see larger.

 It is a small roadside stand with friendly service.
 Click here to read a nice article about their 26th Anniversary.
 And since the food is pre-cooked, your order is ready in a couple of minutes.
-And don't worry, Jambalaya tastes even better when it has been setting a while.
+And don't worry, Jambalaya tastes even better when it has been setting for a while.

 Cajun-style Jambalaya is different than Creole-style.
-There is no tomato sauce in Cajun-style Jambalaya - just meat, seasonings and rice.
+There is no tomato sauce in Cajun-style Jambalaya - just meat, seasonings, and rice.
 You can go to New Orleans for tomato Creole-style Jambalaya.

-Of course, the locals make Jambalaya the way they like it, usually with sauteed onion, garlic and Cajun seasonings.
+Of course, the locals make Jambalaya the way they like it, usually with sauteed onion, garlic, and Cajun seasonings.
 As for meat you can get chicken and smoked sausage, or pork and smoked sausage.
 For this Cheap$kate Review, the Swamp Chef got Chicken and Sausage Jambalaya.

 You can get only Jambalaya for $6, or order a plate that comes with Cajun Potato Salad and White Beans with a small white bread Dinner Roll for $7.
 It's a cheap and hearty plate that will fill you right up!

-And the Potato Salad is Cajun-style, that is, creamy with mayo and mustard, and the potato chunks extra soft.
+And, the Potato Salad is Cajun-style, that is, creamy with mayo and mustard, and the potato chunks extra soft.
 Our Mom has a delish version a click away, here.

 As mentioned earlier the Jambalaya is a dry version, kinda like Dirty Rice or a Chinese stirfry rice.
 The rice soaks up the browning from the meat - that is the trick to making a Cajun-style Jambalaya.
 You can see how our Mom does hers another click away, here.